 I want to show you how embodied movement can become a journey of self-discovery

-weekly in-person and live virtual classes
+weekly in-person classes

 somatic flow